Tax Regime Comparator

 Frequently Asked Questions

-What is the standard deduction in FY 2025-26?
+What is the standard deduction in the New Tax Regime?